-Those high northern grasslands are his favorite landscapes on earth.
-He never tires of the winds, the early season snows, or the late season snows, such as this year’s latest snowfall, May 25th!
+Those high northern grasslands are his favorite landscapes.
+He never tires of the winds, the early and late season snows.
+This year’s was May 25th!
 Fantastic summer afternoon storms can be seen hours in advance and hours after they have passed in the clear evening twilight.
 Ethereal and beautiful the Northern Lights are a frequent and welcome occurrence.
-When people believe there is nothing to see or do there Bill will smile, for ways to pass the time are plentiful, and visions of beauty are everywhere.
+When people believe there is nothing to see or do there Bill will smile, for ways to pass the time are plentiful and visions of beauty are everywhere.

 Lonesome Prairie has five small buildings in a tight formation for protection against strong winter storms.
 The house has three rooms and no electricity or plumbing.
-Bill will tell you he does have running water; he runs and gets it.
-Cooking and bathing water are heated on a small wood stove and when nature calls, it is an outhouse with a rather grand view of Canada.
+Bill will tell you he does have running water - he runs and gets it.
+Cooking and bathing water are heated on a small wood stove and when nature calls, it is off to an outhouse with a grand view of Canada.
 Two structures house feed for the animals, tools and six thirty gallon water barrels.
 The last small building, a barn, is a happy 'cooperative' for the animals.

-In an artistic sense, Bill doesn’t care to work when in Lonesome Prairie - too many outdoors distractions.
+In an artistic sense, Bill doesn’t care to work when out at Lonesome Prairie - too many outdoors distractions.
 However, when he returns to Saint Paul by another train ride (over 375 of them to date) he hits the ground running and makes up for it.

-He is passionate about his hometown and since the age of nineteen Bill has amassed a large collection of articles particularly about the ongoing development of downtown Saint Paul and its riverfront.
+He is passionate about his hometown and since the age of nineteen he has amassed a large collection of articles particularly about the ongoing development of downtown Saint Paul and its riverfront.
 For years, he has envisioned ways to improve its place in the world and used his abilities to put those ideas on paper for others to see, as well as hear.
 A few of those ideas have become reality or are now part of city planning.
-With a smile, Bill feels a few of his best ideas have been overlooked - victims of political planning.
-His concern for Minnesota’s capital city is unwavering and he continues to share thoughts and ideas with the leaders of Saint Paul.
+With a smile, Bill feels a few of his best ideas have been overlooked - victims of lackluster city planning and political shortsightedness perhaps.
+His concern for Minnesota’s capital city is long-term and he continues to share thoughts and ideas with the leaders of Saint Paul.

 At twenty three Bill attended the downtown Minneapolis Technical Institute to study architecture and commercial art.
 Here he was introduced to the technical pen and the skills needed to create true perspective illustrations - two defining experiences in his life.
 He was offered a job with a home planning firm six months before graduation.
 He took it with no regrets over not having graduated.

-In 1989 he began branching away from doing only architectural presentation art for Twin City home builders and architects.
-His greatest love is illustrating city skylines and great architecture.
+In 1989, he began branching away from doing only architectural presentation art for Twin City home builders and architects.
+His very much enjoys illustrating city skylines and great architecture.
 It was during this time he made his first 'prints' available to the public.
 In more recent years he has begun doing works in color.

-'Bill on the Hill, his Montana handle by friends there, has now been a self-employed architectural artist for twelve years and an owner of Hosko Gallery in downtown Saint Paul for nearly nine.
+'Bill on the Hill' has now been a self-employed architectural artist for twelve years and an owner of Hosko Gallery in downtown Saint Paul for nearly nine.